pingcap/docs-cn/v3.0/tidb-in-kubernetes/troubleshoot.md

 When a Pod is in the `CrashLoopBackoff` state, the containers in the Pod quit continually.
 As a result, you cannot use `kubectl exec` or `tkctl debug` normally, making it inconvenient to diagnose issues.

-To solve this problem, TiDB in Kubernetes provides the Pod diagnostic mode.
+To solve this problem, TiDB in Kubernetes provides the Pod diagnostic mode for PD, TiKV, and TiDB components.
 In this mode, the containers in the Pod hang directly after starting, and will not get into a state of repeated crash.
 Then you can use `kubectl exec` or `tkctl debug` to connect to the Pod containers for diagnosis.

 To use the diagnostic mode for troubleshooting: